jonhnet/nginx-googlesignin/README.md

 * A list of email addresses that are allowed

-You must also arrange to ahve the auth program run, e.g, by adding it to systemd using a configuration file such as [this one](https://github.com/jelson/nginx-googlesignin/blob/main/conf/videoauth.service).
+You must also arrange to have the auth program run, e.g, by adding it to systemd using a configuration file such as [this one](https://github.com/jelson/nginx-googlesignin/blob/main/conf/videoauth.service).